whyolet/ttt/README.md

 * TTT format supports Unicode as is, without escape sequences like `\uFFFF`, default encoding is UTF-8.
 * TTT file is parsed line by line with a simple strict state machine.
-* Initial state is an implicit newline-separated list.
+* Initial state is an implicit multiline list.
   * This allows to support zero, one, or multiple root values in one file naturally without additional concepts like "document" and separators like `---` in YAML.
   * Empty file parses to an empty list:
     ```